CAUXlab/IntegrAlign/README.md

 --visualization - Enable mirrored cursor visualization for manual quality control (QC) of alignments, folder paths to the scans is required.
 Options: '0' (no visualization, default), '1' (visualize the first alignment), '2' (visualize the second alignment), 'all' (visualize all alignments).

---scans - Paths to 2 or 3 panel folders of the scans (.qptiff) that are stored in local.
+--scans - Paths to 2 or 3 panel folders of the scans (.qptiff).
 Should be ordered with the reference panel in the middle for 3 panels or on the right for 2 panels.
 THE FILES SHOULD BE THE SAME AS THE ONES USED IN THE BATCH ALIGNMENT BUT CAN BE IN ANOTHER PLACE, if you want to do an alignment with new slides relaunch the full pipeline (with batch alignement) so it uses the new downscaled slides (verify the rotation of the slide).

 --resolution - Resolution in µm (optional).
 Value by default : 2.012948251135